Wlodder/Spiking-Neuon-Visualizer/README.md

-# Spiking-Neuon-Visualizer
+# Spiking-Neuron-Visualizer
-A Leaky integrate and Fire spiking neuron visualizer on an FPGA(ICE40)
+A Leaky integrate and Fire spiking neuron visualizer on an FPGA (ICE40HX1K)

 Check configuration files for extra details.